elastos/Elastos/SPV/README.md

 	// Register the account address that you are interested in RegisterAccount(address string) error

-	// Register the callback method to receive transaction notifications
+	// Register the TransactionListener to receive transaction notifications
-	// when a transaction related with the registered accounts is confirmed
+	// when a transaction related with the registered accounts is received RegisterTransactionListener(TransactionListener)
-	// The merkle tree proof and the transaction will be callback OnTransactionConfirmed(func(db.Proof, tx.Transaction))

 	// After receive the transaction callback, call this method
 	// to confirm that the transaction with the given ID was handled
-	// so the transaction will be removed from the notify queue SubmitTransactionReceipt(txId core.Uint256) error
+	// so the transaction will be removed from the notify queue SubmitTransactionReceipt(txId Uint256) error

 	// To verify if a transaction is valid
-	// This method is useful when receive a transaction from other peer VerifyTransaction(db.Proof, tx.Transaction) error
+	// This method is useful when receive a transaction from other peer VerifyTransaction(Proof, tx.Transaction) error

 	// Send a transaction to the P2P network SendTransaction(tx.Transaction) error

 	// Start the SPV service
 	Start() error
+}

+/*
+Register this listener into the SPVService RegisterTransactionListener() method to receive transaction notifications.
+*/
+type TransactionListener interface {
+	// Type() indicates which transaction type this listener are interested Type() tx.TransactionType

+	// Confirmed() indicates if this transaction should be callback after reach the confirmed height,
+	// by default 6 confirmations are needed according to the protocol Confirmed() bool

+	// Notify() is the method to callback the received transaction
+	// with the merkle tree proof to verify it Notify(Proof, tx.Transaction)
 }
 ```